anycable/anycable-rails/README.md

 You can even use Action Cable in development and not be afraid of [compatibility issues](#compatibility).

-**Important** This is a readme for the upcoming v1.0 release.
-For v0.6.x see the readme from the [0-6-stable](https://github.com/anycable/anycable-rails/tree/0-6-stable) branch.

 💾 [Example Application](https://github.com/anycable/anycable_rails_demo)

 📑 [Documentation](https://docs.anycable.io/#/rails/getting_started).